iSumsoft»Computer Tweaks »How to Install New SSD for Your Aged Laptop without Reinstalling System

 Start cloning

-Step 2: Install an SSD in Aged Laptop
+Step 2: Install SSD in Aged Laptop

 replace hdd to ssd